Jakiw Palij: Deportation to Germany

 According to subsequent State Department statements, "difficult conversations" ensued between the United States and the three European countries to which he could be sent, Germany, Poland, or Ukraine, since none of them would concede to accept Palij.

-In 2015, the Würzburg public prosecutor's office in Germany undertook a preliminary investigation on Palij, and a formal one in July 2016 but subsequently announced that the evidence against the suspect was "insufficient to accuse him of complicity in murder."
+In 2015, the public prosecutor's office in Würzburg Germany undertook a preliminary investigation on Palij, and a formal one in July 2016, but subsequently announced that the evidence against the suspect was "insufficient to accuse him of complicity in murder."
 During the time his deportation was pending, Palij continued to live in his Jackson Heights apartment in New York City, in front of which protests and demonstrations against his presence there were taking place regularly.
 Palij stated to the media that he had "become used to the protests", and did not expect any country to accept "an 80-year-old man in poor health."

-In 2018, the German government approved Palij's entry into the country, its representative stating that the decision was taken "although the former guard of a Nazi labor camp was never a German citizen" and that "there [had been] no evidence that he was involved in Nazi crimes."
-Foreign Minister Heiko Maas said to the media:We face the moral obligation of Germany, in whose name the worst injustice was done under the Nazis.
+In 2018, the German government approved Palij's entry into the country, "although the former guard of a Nazi labor camp was never a German citizen" and although "there [had been] no evidence that he was involved in Nazi crimes."
+Foreign Minister Heiko Maas said to the media:We face the moral obligation of Germany in whose name the worst injustice was done under the Nazis.
 The task that grows for us from our history includes coming to terms with and honestly dealing with the crimes of the Nazi reign of terror.
 This also includes the compass of our Basic Law with the unconditional priority of human dignity and responsibility for the rule of law.
 On the basis of this belief, we take responsibility towards the victims of National Socialism as well as our international partners - even if this sometimes demands difficult political considerations.

-On 21 August 2018, ICE agents raided the Palij residence in Queens, apprehended the 95-year-old deportee, and put him on a US government-chartered air ambulance that departed from Teterboro Airport, New Jersey, and took its passengers to Dusseldorf, Germany, arriving there early in the morning at local time.
+On 21 August 2018, ICE agents raided the Palij residence in Queens, apprehended the 95-year-old deportee, and put him on a US government-chartered air ambulance from Teterboro Airport, New Jersey, which took its passengers to Dusseldorf, Germany.
 The German government announced that Palij would reside in a retirement home in the town of Ahlen.

-The US authorities subsequently declared that Palij had been the last known Nazi suspect living in the United States.
+Immediately following his deportation, US authorities subsequently declared that Palij had been the last known Nazi suspect living in the United States.
+However, in February 2021, Friedrich Karl Berger, a former guard at the Neuengamme concentration camp, was deported to Germany, where he died three months later in May 2021.
+Berger remains the last known Nazi suspect who was living in the United States.